firecat53/keepmenu/README.rst

   + Add your database(s) and keyfile(s)
   + Adjust `pw_cache_period_hrs` if desired.
 Default is 6 hours.
   + Set the dmenu_command to `rofi` if you are using that instead
+  + Set `type_library = xdotool` if you need support for non-U.S. English
+    keyboard layouts and/or characters.

+    * When using xdotool, call `setxkbmap` to set your keyboard type somewhere in your window manager or desktop environment initialization.
+For example:
+      `exec setxkbmap de` in ~/.config/i3/config.

 - If using Rofi, you can try some of the command line options in config.ini or set them using the `dmenu_command` setting, but I haven't tested most of them